IntegratedBreedingPlatform/BreedingManager/README.md

 To Build
 ----------
 To build the GermplasmStudyBrowser project using the command line, issue the following commands in the GermplasmStudyBrowser directory:
-  1. To create a clean build and run the test code: mvn clean package -DenvConfig=<preferred configuration path>
+ 1. To create a clean build and run the test code:
-  For example:
+   <pre>mvn clean package</pre>
+ 2. To build using a specific configuration, run the following:
   <pre>mvn clean package-DenvConfig=release</pre>
   In this example, it is expected that pipeline/config/release folder exists and the database configuration files (IBPDatasource.properties and workbench.properties) are properly set.